-- Maintenance programmes, asset management plans and activity management plans - travel demand management programmes such as travel planning and improvements to cycle and walking facilities - Route optimisation activities, traffic signal coordination - Management of road space to prioritise the movement of people, goods and services - Public transport service reviews and system improvements such as shelters, provision of information and integrated ticketing systems - Operation of the Traffic Management Unit - Road renewal initiatives arising from innovative pavement management solution like long life surfacing that reduces whole of life cycle management cost - Use of Recycled Asphalt Pavement (RAP) in existing resurfacing renewal programmes.
-RAP comes from millings off existing asphalt surfaces.
+- Maintenance programmes, asset managementplansandactivitymanagement plans - travel demand management programmes such as travel planning and improvements to cycle and walking facilities - Route optimisation activities, traffic signal coordination - Management of road space to prioritise the movement of people, goods and services - Public transport service reviews and system improvements such as shelters, provision of informationandintegratedticketingsystems - Operation of the Traffic Management Unit.

-Priority focus area 4: Improve transport safety and reduce the adverse impacts from transport on the surrounding environment safety and security requires that the needs of all transport users are fully considered in the design, development and operation of the transport system and reflect best practice.
-Improving safety through actions that, for example, focus on identifying arterial roads and urban intersections that have a high crash risks, safety retrofitting and road redesign projects to ensure that people using the transport system are increasingly free of the possibility of being fatally injured or seriously injured are therefore seen as essential.
+Priority focus area 4: Improve transport safety and reduce the adverse impacts from transport on the surrounding environment example, focus on identifying arterial roads and urban intersections that have a high crash risks, safety retrofitting and road redesign projects to ensure that people using the transport system are increasingly free of the possibility of being fatally injured or seriously injured are therefore seen as essential.